 For many years, spring mattresses were the standard model, but the bedding market has changed.
 This change is in large part due to the discovery and commercial applications of memory foam.

 Spring mattresses are based on an old design in which springs are embedded inside a layered cushioned structure.
 These cushions provide the base where your body rests.
 The main disadvantage of this approach is that it reduces comfort.

-The springs that provide support push back with a certain force on the body on top of the cushioned surface.
-This manifests as an increased pressure on certain parts of your body while sleeping, possibly causing poor blood circulation and muscle aches.
+The springs that provide support will push back with a certain force on the body on top of the cushioned surface.
+This manifests as increased and uneven pressure on certain body parts of your body while sleeping, possibly causing poor blood circulation and muscle aches.

 They are great for the quality of sleep